varvet/serenade.js/README.md

 The `save` function will persist documents to the server.
-This function is asynchronous, and while it is saving, the magic `saveState` property will transition from `new` or `done` depending on whether the record has previously been saved, to `saving`.
+This function is asynchronous, and while it is saving, the magic `saveState` property will transition from `new` or `saved` depending on whether the record has previously been saved, to `saving`.
 You can listen to changes on `change:saveState` to trigger behaviour as the save state changes.